zed-industries/zed/docs/src/configuring-zed.md

 ### Indent Guides

-- Description: Whether or not to show indent guides (requires Zed `0.138.0`).
+- Description: Configuration related to indent guides (requires Zed `0.138.0`).
 Indent guides can be configured separately for each language.
 - Setting: `indent_guides`
 - Default: